CuriousJr101/ICP2017F/Homework/2/README.md

     10     5
 ```

-Each element in matrix *A* is multiplied by the 1x1 matrix *D* which has the value of 5.
+Each element in matrix *a* is multiplied by the 1x1 matrix *d* which has the value of 5.

 ```MATLAB
 >> a * d